Niceunwise/Niceunwise/README.md

-# Hi, my name is Alena Kozhukhova!
+# Hi, my name is Alena!

 ---
 Here is to share some of the testing artifacts made during my study.